aksincghub/vlerdas-redisjms/README.md

-vlerdas-redisjms
+REDIS JMS Bridge
 ================

-Redis to JMS Bridge
+Redis to JMS Bridge.
+Listens to a channel in Redis - Pops the messages and sends them to a JMS queue.